Blueprint Medtech Incubator Hub Cycle 5 Funding Solicitation

-The Center for Innovative NeuroTech Advancement (CINTA) & NeuroTech Harbor (NTH) announce the Cycle 4 Award Competition supported by the NIH Blueprint MedTech Program.
+The Center for Innovative NeuroTech Advancement (CINTA) & NeuroTech Harbor (NTH) announce the Cycle 5 Award Competition supported by the NIH Blueprint MedTech Program.
 This program is seeking collaborative projects aimed at developing emerging technologies into commercially viable, clinically focused solutions for disorders of the nervous system that are aligned with the mission and interests of the participating NIH institutes and centers.
-[The next solicitation is expected to be announced Summer 2024.]
+[The next solicitation is expected to be announced in 2025.]

 Overview

 Innovators developing groundbreaking medical device technologies face several challenges along the translational path from bench to bedside.
 The NIH Blueprint MedTech: Incubator Hubs aim to address such challenges by accelerating the development of cutting-edge medical devices that will prevent, diagnose, and/or treat disorders involving the nervous system or consequences of such a disease or injury.
+Projects that address early and accurate diagnosis or early selection of the most effective therapy are encouraged.
+Projects to facilitate the deployment of long-term therapy for those with persistent neurologic deficits, including technologies for home-based interventions, that address motor, cognitive and language impairments, are also encouraged.
 This program will catalyze the translation of novel technologies from early-stage development to a prototype ready for first-in-human testing and will provide: (a) non-dilutive funds to support medical device development activities, (b) ongoing, specialized support from experienced executive mentors and (c) additional resources and support services including, but not limited to:

 • Assistance from Hubs and consultants (e.g., on design, regulatory, reimbursement, intellectual property, commercialization, and strategic partnership issues).